Unbalanced Optimal Transport: Dynamic and Kantorovich Formulation: Introduction

 \subsection{Contribution}

-The starting point of this article is the Wasserstein-Fisher-Rao ($\WF$) metric.
-For two non-negative densities $\rho_0$, $\rho_1$ on a domain $\Omega \subset \R^d$ it is informally obtained by optimizing
+The initial motivation of this article is studying of the Wasserstein-Fisher-Rao ($\WF$) metric.
+For two non-negative densities $\rho_0$, $\rho_1$ on a domain $\Omega \subset \R^d$ it is informally obtained as

-where $\rho$ is a time-dependent density, $v$ is a velocity field that describes the movement of mass of $\rho$ and $\alpha$ a scalar field that models local growth and destruction of mass.
-The triplet $(\rho,v,\alpha)$ must satisfy the following continuity equation with source:
+where $(\rho_t)_{t\in [0,1]}$ is a time-dependent density that interpolates between $\rho_0$ and $\rho_1$, $(v_t)_{t\in [0,1]}$ is a velocity field that describes the movement of mass and $(g_t)_{t\in [0,1]}$ a scalar field that models local growth and destruction of mass.
+They must together satisfy (distributionally) the continuity equation with source